LorenzoJoquino/Physics215Project_CompSensGroup/README.md

 <img src="/readme_images_src_new/increasingNumberOfWavesPSD.jpg" alt="drawing" width="1000"/>

-- **Graph where x-axis is the number of waves added, and the y-axis is the RMSE, and the several graphs where differing P is used**
-- **Alternatively \(or even better\), x-axis is the number of waves added, y-axis is the p data points, and then color is the RMSE.
-Use color bar where it is white at small RMSE, and more shadier at larger RMSE.**

 3. When the spacing of these added waves is larger or smaller, the accuracy changes
 - **x-axis is spacing between waves, y-axis is RMSE.
 Choose one p instead**.